jamesbhatta/jamesbhatta/README.md

-### My name is James Bhatt and I am a full stack developer
+### My name is James Bhatta and I am a full stack developer

 Here are some ideas to get you started: